 When it comes to burning wood efficiently there are a few requirements.
 First, you want to use a dry source of wood.
 With premium grade wood pellets you are guaranteed a moisture content below 10%.
 This means you can achieve a very high combustion temperature with little to no smoke.
 Not only does a minimal amount of smoke mean you are burning the wood as efficiently as possible, but it also means you’ll have minimal if any creosote build-up in the stove.
 I’ve been burning wood pellets in my pellet boiler for over a decade.
 While I inspect and clean the chimney every year, I’ve never had any issues with creosote build-up in the chimney.

 In the video above it is stated to only use premium grade hardwood pellets.
 You could try standard grade softwood pellets, however, I suspect that the higher ash content will block up the grate.
 Clarry also states to never use an open bag of wood pellets because they may have drawn moisture.
 Sometimes describe this as wood pellets going bad.
-If the wood pellets have been left in a humid enviroment this may be the case.
+If the wood pellets have been left in a humid environment this may be the case.
 However, there is an easy way to test the quality of wood pellets.

 If the wood pellets have drawn moisture, under horizontal forced they will crumble and break into lots of small pieces.
 However, if you can snap the pellets with a clean break and minimal dust, then it’s still a good quality pellet.
 Also, if the wood pellets still have a good surface shine, that’s also a sign of a wood pellet which will produce good combustion results.

 Taking Advantage of Gravity

 Not only do you only want to use a dry source of wood, but you also want to slowly feed the fire to maintain a constantly high combustion temperature.
 This is where the gravity hopper on the Clarry pellet stove comes into play.
 Small amounts of wood pellets are metered into the fire as required.